Davejurgens/marvel-rivals-repo/docs/tutorials/dev-env.md

 * The following software on your development system:
     * [Git](https://docs.github.com/en/get-started/quickstart/set-up-git) (for the command line)
     * [GitHub Desktop](https://desktop.github.com) (optional)
-    * A fork of the [Comic-Database-Service repo](https://github.com/KusumaKrish15/Comic-Database-Service)
+    * A fork of the [Marvel-Rivals-repo](https://github.com/Davejurgens/marvel-rivals-repo/tree/main)
     * A current/LTS version of [node.js](https://nodejs.org/en/)
     * A current version of [json-server](https://www.npmjs.com/package/json-server)
     * A current copy of the database file.
 You can get this by syncing your fork.